Smart Spending

 Smartphones Are a Promising Tool for Cost-Effective Disease Diagnosis and Management in the Future

-Additionally, there is an app that is currently being developed to filter out the painful process of Alzheimer’s diagnosis, which involves expensive PET scans or painful lumbar punctures.
+Additionally, there is an app that is currently being developed to filter out the painful process of Alzheimer’s disease diagnosis, which involves expensive PET scans or painful lumbar punctures.
 The app will detect Alzheimer’s in its early stages by analyzing acoustic and linguistic speech features in individuals using a smartphone.
-It has been proven to be approximately 70-75% accurate in identifying patients with Alzheimer’s from healthy individuals.
+It has been proven to be approximately 70–75% accurate in identifying patients with Alzheimer’s from healthy individuals.
 This app will help in the early treatment of the disease and prevent further progression.

 Smartphones Are Among the Top Timewasters for Most People

 It has become a common practice for smartphone users to spend significant time scrolling through their phones.
 This is primarily due to the wide availability of social media platforms for entertainment, such as TikTok, Instagram, and YouTube.
-According to statistics, on average, a person spends around 95 minutes every day on TikTok, and most TikTok users also spend a considerable amount of time on Instagram and YouTube.
+According to Business of Apps’ TikTok usage statistics, on average, a person spends around 95 minutes every day on TikTok, and most TikTok users also spend a considerable amount of time on Instagram and YouTube.
 However, most of the time spent on these platforms is unproductive, with users just aimlessly scrolling through content, often unaware of how much time they’re wasting.

 Your Smartphone Can Significantly Impact Your Income